Lauren C. Howe © All rights reserved.

 It can backfire when doctors make a show of their own healthy living.
 The British Psychological Society Research Digest, April 2017.

 Warum das Vorbild nicht zu vorbildlich sein darf [Why role models shouldn’t be too exemplary].
-Süddeutsche Zeitung, March 2017.
+Süddeutsche Zeitung (in German), March 2017.

 Portraits on COVID-19 protective gear reveal human faces providing care.
 Stanford Medicine, April 2020.